'Ok to feel overwhelmed': banks tackle burnout inflamed by virus

 Other evidence suggests old attitudes die hard in top ranks.

-Bill Michael, UK chairman of big four accountancy firm KPMG, stepped aside this week pending an investigation after the Financial Times newspaper reported he had told consultants to "stop moaning" about the pandemic.
+Bill Michael, UK chairman of big four accountancy firm KPMG, resigned on Friday after an investigation was launched into comments first reported by the Financial Times newspaper that he told consultants to "stop moaning" about the pandemic.

-In a statement, Michael said: "I am sorry for the words I used, which did not reflect what I believe in, and I have apologised to my colleagues."
+"I am truly sorry that my words have caused hurt amongst my colleagues," he said in a statement.

 'ZOOM FATIGUE'